-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2010 » Asian Pacific Heritage Month 2010: Swati Patel
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Asian-American and Pacific Islander Heritage Month » Asian Pacific Heritage Month 2010 » Asian Pacific Heritage Month 2010: Swati Patel

 Swati Patel is a Foreign Service Officer currently assigned to the Western Hemisphere Affairs/Office of Mexican Affairs.
 Her portfolio is law enforcement liaison work and homeland security and consular policy matters for U.S. and Mexico bilateral relationship.

 Ms. Patel joined the Foreign Service in November 2003 as a public diplomacy-coned officer and served her first tour at the U.S. Embassy in Honduras as a consular – political/military officer.
 She then worked as a consul for the U.S. Consulate in Mumbai.